SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

      | Calculates the field interpolated in a 3D :math:`xyz` grid.
      | Each *range* is a list ``[start, stop, step]`` indicating the beginning,
      | the end and the step of this grid.
+  * ``modes``: An integer or a list of integers
+     | Only these modes numbers will be used in the calculation

 **Example**::